hageboeck/rootNotebooks/README.md

 ## BinSamplingPdf
 Notebook showing how to reduce the bias in binned fits that occurs when a PDF is strongly curved in a bin.
 Needs ROOT 6.24.

+## Recovery from invalid parameters
+Notebook showing two fits using an unstable fit model.
+Starting from ROOT 6.24, the fitter can recover from instabilities.